openenclave/openenclave/docs/DesignDocs/ExtendedEnclaveInitializationData_V2.md

 For an EEID enclave, the enclave loader records the Guard Page location, adds the heap and the thread sections, and then the EEID page at the Guard Page location, as read-only.
-The Guard/EEID page location is fixed, as (heap_base-4KB).
+The Guard/EEID page location is fixed, relevant to the heap base, as (heap_base-4KB).
 The EEID initialization code inside the enclave always accesses the EEID data structure at the fixed location.
 When signing the base enclave of an EEID enclave, the enclave signer adds the eeid measurement context page, instead of the EEID page.
 This mechanism makes sure the EEID enclave attestation verifier can detect loader derivation from the SW convention.

-A malicious loader might `EREMOVE` an initialized data page, `EADD` the EEID page in its place, and set `vaddr` to match where the EEID page is actually added.
-The EEID enclave attestation verifier will not detect any abnormality when verifying the EEID enclave measurement using the info from the EEID page, but with the measurement context following the SW convention included in the base enclave measurement, the attestation verifier will detect base enclave measurement mismatch using the info from the EEID page.
+The security design goal of the EEID enclave is to make sure a potentially malicious enclave loader can't deviate from the expected SW convention of adding the EEID page and heap/thread pages according to the enclave memory layout, without detection.
+The EEID enclave attestation verifier recreates the EEID enclave's measurement according to the SW convention, and compare it against the HW reported `MRENCLAVE`.
+But certain base enclave specific information, such as the starting address of the additional pages to be added after the base enclave pages are added, or the `TCS.OENTRY` value for the TCS page, cannot be "hardcoded" in the verifier logic.
+Instead, they are set by the loader and recorded in the EEID page.
+A malicious loader might `EREMOVE` an initialized data page or code page, `EADD` the EEID page in its place, and set `vaddr` in the EEID page to match where the EEID page is actually added.
+A malicious loader might also set `TCS.OENTRY` to cause `EENTER` to enter the enclave at the wrong entry point, and set `entry_point` of the EEID page accordingly.
+The EEID enclave attestation verifier will not detect any abnormality when verifying the EEID enclave measurement using the info from the EEID page.
+But with the measurement context produced by the trusted signing tool included in the base enclave measurement, if the malicious loader put spoofed values in the EEID page, the attestation verifier will detect base enclave measurement mismatch when recreating the measurement using the info from the EEID page.

 For EEID enclaves with heap/stack size and #TCS specified at enclave signing time, the loader only adds one extra measured page after the heap and thread